·

 2. Reuse old plastic bags

-• Repurposing the bag as a trash liner or pet waste bag
+• Use it as a bin liner or for picking up pet waste

 Make a durable tote bag from shitty plastic bags #preciousplastic

-In 2014, California became the first state to ban plastic bags.
-In 2018, 127 countries adopted some form of legislation to regulate plastic bags.
-(1)
+In 2014, California became the first U.S. state to ban single-use plastic bags.
+As of 2024, 12 U.S. states and over 120 countries have adopted some kind of legislation to reduce plastic bag use.

-You can do that by supporting various legislations, petitions, and bans like:
+You can help by supporting local and global campaigns like:

 5 (not that) fun facts about plastic bags: